codex-storage/codex-research/design/marketplace.md

 could cause hosts to lose collateral on purpose by posting a request for storage for content that it never intends to release to the network.
 Once hosts reserve slots in this request, they can never fill them because they will be unable to provide a storage proof without the content.
-To avoid this attack we also burn some of the funds from the request when a request times out because of slots that are in the reserved state.
+To avoid this attack, we also burn a portion of funds from the request when a request times out, proportional to the number of slots in the reserved state.
 The more of these slots there are, the more the funds are reduced.
 This makes this type of attack more expensive for a client to pull off when the reward is high and the collateral requirements are low.
 A host should take this into account when deciding whether or not to pursue a slot.